 The Mordecai Community includes several downtown Raleigh neighborhoods, including Mordecai, Oakdale, Pilot Mill, and East Mordecai.

-Meetings are held the second Tuesday of the month, September-June, from 7:30 PM to 8:30 PM.
+Meetings are typically held the second Tuesday of the month, September-June, at 5:30 OR 7:30 PM

 Agendas/minutes/links are emailed in our newsletter.